 Bette Filley's Discovering the Wonders of the Wonderland Trail encircling Mount Rainier is the bible for those hiking the Wonderland Trail.
 Heavy on detail, where to get water, etc. The authoritative source

-Not Outdoors, but outstanding personal accounts
+Not Outdoors, but outstanding personal account

 the middle place by Kelly Corrigan.
 I heard this woman reading from her book on the car radio and was utterly absorbed in the story of her personal battle with cancer, but wasn't able to get the title or author's name.
 A month or two later, Susan was telling me about a book she was reading, and it was the same one.
 I read it and thought it was an adventure that deserved to be here.